Worldvolume Hybrid Monte Carlo algorithm for group manifolds: Outline of GT/WV-HMC for group manifolds

-In this section, we introduce anti-holomorphic flows in the complexified group $G^\bbC$ and give an overview of the generalized thimble HMC (GT-HMC) and Worldvolume HMC (WV-HMC) methods, which are discussed in greater detail in subsequent sections.
-Our main goal is to show that the path integrals in both GT-HMC and WV-HMC can be reformulated as integrals over the tangent bundles of the configuration spaces, which naturally carry symplectic structures.
+In this section, we introduce anti-holomorphic gradient flows in the complexified group $G^\bbC$ and provide an outline of the generalized thimble HMC (GT-HMC) and Worldvolume HMC (WV-HMC) algorithms for $G$, which are discussed in greater detail in subsequent sections.
+Our main goal here is to show that the path integrals in both GT-HMC and WV-HMC can be reformulated as phase-space integrals over the tangent bundles of the configuration spaces, which naturally carry symplectic structures.